Thursday, February 02, 2012

 Navvari and Flip-flops

-S and I met in 2007.
-Unlike in all the brownpaper covered Mills and Boons you've read hiding under the covers as a teenager, we didnt fall in love at first sight.
-Nor at the second or third, if truth be told.
+S and I met at a lunch table in the doctors’ canteen.
+Unlike in all the brownpaper covered Mills and Boons I might or might not have read hiding under the covers as a teenager, we didn’t fall in love at first sight.
+Nor at the second or third, or the twentieth, if truth be told.
 We did fall in love though, and it is glorious.
 We even did the whole long distance thing for way longer than anyone in their right mind would admit to, and live to tell the tale.

 The journey so far has been quite something, but it's small potatoes compared to what we're about to do next: Live with each other!